sinnud/tripmap/README.md

 ```

 **Note**: Without a Google API key, the tool uses free OSRM routing which works great for most routes!

+## Animation Features

+The generated map includes an interactive animation that:
+- Shows an **orange marker** that travels along your route
+- Animates at **~20 frames per second** for smooth movement
+- Can be **paused and resumed** at any time
+- Shows all routes statically in the background
+- Automatically moves through all segments (flights and drives)
+- Displays a **restart button** when complete

 ## Example CSV Format